 Did you answer YES to all of these questions?

 If you answered YES, your organization is successfully protecting itself against ransomware — you are ransomware-ready.
 If you didn’t, start tackling your vulnerabilities in priority order.

 While it’s important to note that no organization is ever 100% safe from a ransomware attack, following these best practices adds layers of protection that can significantly reduce your odds of being attacked.
 The first two items on the list — ransomware-resistant backups and segmented systems — will determine how quickly you can recover if you are attacked and at what cost.

 Why you shouldn’t pay the ransom

-The best way to avoid having to choose whether or not to pay a ransom is to plan in advance.
-Due diligence pays off — it takes an average of 127 days to recover from a ransomware attack.
+The best way to avoid having to decide whether or not to pay a ransom — and having to deal with the rest of the fallout from a ransomware attack — is to go on offense by planning in advance.
+Due diligence pays off.